nf-core/scrnaseq/docs/usage.md

 Simpleaf has the ability to pass custom chemistries to Alevin-fry, in a slighly different format, e.g. `1{b[16]u[12]x:}2{r:}`.

 For more details, see Simpleaf's paper, [He _et al._ 2023](https://doi.org/10.1093/bioinformatics/btad614).

-#### UniverSC

-See the [UniverSC GitHub page](https://github.com/minoda-lab/universc#pre-set-configurations) for all supported protocols.

-Currently only 3\' scRNA-Seq parameters are supported in nextflow, although chemistry parameters for 5\' scRNA-Seq and full-length scRNA-Seq libraries are supported by teh container.

 ### If using cellranger-arc